brianstorti/brianstorti.github.io/_posts/2014-07-20-avoiding-the-type-marshalling-trap.md

 layout: post
 title: Designing good APIs - Avoiding the type marshalling trap
 intro: Automatically serializing a model object in a data format may be tempting, as most frameworks give this functionality out of the box, but it can bring more problems than benefits.
+meta: Automatically serializing a model object in a data format may be tempting, as most frameworks give this functionality out of the box, but it can bring more problems than benefits.
 ---